REC_01

 The Future: Agentic Translation & Multimodal RAG

-Furthermore, Multimodal RAG is integrating AI to process and translate not just text, but audio, video, and images simultaneously.
-By retrieving metadata related to contextual visual cues, AI can now translate text embedded within images or simulate layout constraints for localized marketing materials.
+Furthermore, Multimodal RAG allows AI to process audio, video, and images simultaneously.
+By retrieving metadata related to contextual visual cues, AI can now translate text embedded within complex gameplay UI or simulate layout constraints for specialized localized marketing materials in real-time.

 Conclusion